GustaMagik/RSA_Security_Token/README.md

 Needed software:

-	Xilinx ISE or Xilinx Vivado.
+	Xilinx ISE or Xilinx Vivado. (if not using Xilinx, at minimum Appendic B need to be done differently)

-	GNU multiprecission library (if using constant_gen.c).
+	GNU multiprecision library (if using constant_gen.c).

 Setup:

 1. Open the Xilinx project file of the version that is going to be used

 	1b.
 In the case of Version B, all BRAMs and FIFOs needed has to be either generated with Xilinx Core Generator or manually created.
-Instructions can be found in the report Appendix C.
+Instructions can be found in the report Appendix B.

 2. Use the script create_rsa_files.sh to generate your keys.
 If you have already done this in the setup of the software side, skip this step.